Homepage Astrology Blog Star Guide Horoscopes Nude Horoscopes Tarotscopes Compatibility Astro Shop Guest Book

 Antiscion

-Equal distance from one side of the equator as from the other side, or from a house cusp.
-The midpoint of a planet's position and its antiscion is always the point of the solstice (0° Cancer, or Capricorn).
-For example, when the Sun is in the tenth degree of Taurus, he is as far distant from the first degree of Cancer as he would be if placed in the twentieth degree of Leo, his Antiscion, so energising any planet in that degree or which casts an aspect to that degree.
-Once held to be a fortitude equivalent to sextile or trine, this is rarely considered by modern astrologers.
-See Contrascion.
+A point equal in distance on the opposite side of the solsticial axis to a planet's position.
+It is effectively the "shadow" of a planet.
+The midpoint of a planet's position and its antiscion is always the point of the solstice (1° Cancer – 1° Capricorn).
+For example, when the Sun is in the tenth degree of Taurus, this is as far distant from the first degree of Cancer as it would be if placed in the twentieth degree of Leo, its Antiscion, so energising any planet in that degree or which casts an aspect to that degree.
+Once held to be a powerful fortitude equivalent to sextile or trine, this is rarely considered by modern astrologers, perhaps because it is a geometrical abstraction, rather than a real rock.
+More on Antiscion.
+See also Contra-Antiscion.

 Aphelion

-The place in a planet's orbit which is farthest from the Sun.
+The place in a planet's orbit which is farthest from the Sun (gk: helios).
 See Perihelion.

 Apheta